The Balance Sheet: A Snapshot of Financial Position

 • Taxes payable

-• Non-Current Liabilities: Long-term obligations that are not due within one year, such as:
+• Non-Current Liabilities: Debts due beyond one year, including:

 • Deferred tax liabilities